EU regulator backs extending approval for remdesivir for another year

-Healthcare & PharmaceuticalsEU regulator backs extending approval for remdesivir for another year

-The European Medicines Agency (EMA) on Friday recommended extending conditional marketing approval by a year for Gilead Sciences' (GILD.O) COVID-19 treatment, remdesivir, the only drug so far that has been authorized for use in the region.
+(Reuters) - The European Medicines Agency (EMA) on Friday recommended extending conditional marketing approval by a year for Gilead Sciences’ COVID-19 treatment, remdesivir, the only drug so far that has been authorized for use in the region.

 The regulator said its human medicines committee (CHMP) found that benefits of the drug outweighed risks, although the company was required to submit more data by the end of the year for the next scheduled renewal.